A direct algebraic proof for the non-positivity of Liouvillian spectral values and controlling the dissipative gap of systems with normal Lindblad operators: Introduction

-As described in Sec.~\ref{sec:viaChannel}, the traditional argument for the non-positivity \eqref{eq:nonPositive} is rather indirect.
-It uses that $\L$ generates a quantum channel (Prop.~\ref{prop:LtoE}) and then concludes on the non-positivity of the Liouvillian eigenvalues based on the observation that quantum channels are contractive (Prop.~\ref{prop:contractivity}).
-In Sec.~\ref{sec:viaL}, we provide a new entirely algebraic proof for the non-positivity \eqref{eq:nonPositive}, which only uses the Lindblad form \eqref{eq:Lindblad} of the Liouvillian.
+As described in Sec.~\ref{sec:viaChannel}, the usual argument for the non-positivity (Props.~\ref{prop:nonPositive-finite} and ~\ref{prop:nonPositive-inf}) is indirect, making recourse to the fact that $\L$ generates a quantum channel (Prop.~\ref{prop:LtoE}) and then concluding on the non-positivity of the Liouvillian eigenvalues based on the observation that quantum channels are contractive (Prop.~\ref{prop:contractivity}).
+In Secs.~\ref{sec:viaL-finite} and \ref{sec:viaL-inf}, we provide an alternative entirely algebraic proof for the non-positivity based on the Lindblad form \eqref{eq:Lindblad} of the Liouvillian.
+Section~\ref{sec:viaL-finite} covers the simpler case of systems with finite-dimensional Hilbert spaces (Prop.~\ref{prop:nonPositive-finite}), and Sec.~\ref{sec:viaL-inf} addresses infinite $\dim\H$ (Prop.~\ref{prop:nonPositive-inf}).